Jayasagar/functional-programming-samples/Readme.md

 * Make concurrency easier
 * Parallel Processing

+## DO I need to care about FP
+* Developers proficient in functional programming are going to be in large demand in the very near future
+*

 ## Basic rules to follow to define Pure function :)
 * All the functions must accept at least one argument
 * All the functions must return the value or another fucntion
 * No Loops!!!
+* Idempotence

 ##### pure functions
 * easily testable and less bug prone